Title 301 | Chapter 004 | Regulation 120REG

 Section 4.

-Notification Requirements for Reportable Diseases
+Notification Requirements for Reportable Diseases.

 (1)

-The notification shall be given to the Wildlife Veterinarian, Kentucky Department of Fish and Wildlife Resources, #1 Sportsman's Lane, Frankfort, Kentucky 40601; telephone 502-892-4584 or wildlifehealth@ky.gov within forty-eight (48) hours of confirmation of a reportable disease defined in Section 3 of this regulation.
+The notification shall be given to the Wildlife Veterinarian, Kentucky Department of Fish and Wildlife Resources, #1 Sportsman's Lane, Frankfort, Kentucky 40601; telephone 502-892-4584 or wildlifehealth@ky.gov within forty-eight (48) hours of confirmation of a reportable disease defined in Section 3 of this administrative regulation.

 (2)